-- ▶ Pheromone Traps Pheromone baited traps exploit the chemical communication between adult male and female moths.
+Pheromone Traps - Pheromone baited traps exploit the chemical communication between adult male and female moths.
 Female moths release sex pheromones that attract potential mates.
 Male codling moths are attracted to traps baited with a synthetic sex pheromone, tricking the males into thinking they are finding a mate.
 Instead, the males are caught inside the trap on a sticky card.
 These traps provide information about codling moth populations BEFORE eggs hatch and crops are infested, providing an important early warning for growers.
 However, trap effectiveness is limited by wind, rain, cold temperatures, topography, proximity to the wild moth populations, and competition from pheromones produced by the sterile insects we release.
 Consequently, traps can sometimes miss wild populations.
 The Program operates over 3 000 pheromone baited traps.
-There is a minimum of 1 pheromone trap per ha in every Pome fruit orchard in the Program area.
-Traps are checked weekly spanning the time codling moths are flying.
-All wild and sterile moths caught on the sticky cards are counted and the sticky bottoms are replaced. - > Damage Surveys Counting infested fruit provides important information about the size and location of a codling moth population, as well as an assessment of the tools that supplement sterile insect releases.
+There is a minimum of 1 pheromone trap per ha in every pome fruit orchard in the Program area.
+Traps are checked weekly during the time codling moths are flying.
+All wild and sterile moths caught on the sticky cards are counted and the sticky bottoms are replaced.